Expanding Your Isopod Collection - Isopods For Sale UK | PostPods

 Expanding Your Isopod Collection

-One of the great things about isopods is how little space they need.
-So there's nothing wrong with having a few extra species in the collection as long as you are sure that you can care for them.
-The good news is that each of our listings has a care rating and detailed information about all the isopods and springtails that we sell.
+One of the best things about isopods is how little space they take up - so there's nothing wrong with keeping a few extra species alongside each other, as long as you're confident you can care for each one.
+With every one of our listings carrying a care rating and detailed information, it's easy to pick species that suit your experience and setup.

-These are often seen as a beginner's species, and despite that and their striking colours, these aren't seen that often in the hobby as some of the more common species.
-They need higher than average humidity and could do with a source of heat at least for part of the year.
-But other than that they're definitely one to consider.
+Often regarded as a beginner-friendly species, yet - despite their striking colours - not seen in the hobby nearly as often as the common species.
+They like higher-than-average humidity and appreciate a little heat for at least part of the year, but beyond that they're easy to recommend.

 Sunset Isopods (Troglodillo)